zeph-yr/JDFixer/README.md

 This is my first time writing a mod.
 I made it for my own needs but friends thought it useful so I think it would be beneficial to share it.
 I hope others find this useful.
 I welcome feedback and suggestions :)

-## Support and Donate
+## Donate and Support
-Love JDFixer and would wish to show your support?
-[Become a patron](https://www.patreon.com/xeph_yr) and get your name featured on the Supporters panel in-game!
+❤️ Love JDFixer and want to show your support?
+[Donate on Patreon](https://www.patreon.com/xeph_yr) or [buy a me a ☕](https://ko-fi.com/zeph_yr) and get your name featured in the Supporters panel in-game!❤️

 ## Credits
 Thanks @Shurdoof for autoupdate!